Family and Human Services (FMST)

 Psychosocial and developmental needs of infants, children, adolescents and families in a health care context, with a focus on the roles and interventions of the child life specialist.

 FMST 550 FUNDAMENTALS OF LEADERSHIP IN THE NON-PROFIT SECTOR (3)

 Overview of non-profit organizations, roles and responsibilities of leaders in the non-profit sector, issues concerning nonprofits.

 FMST 555 FUNDRAISING, FRIENDRAISING AND VOLUNTEER MANAGEMENT (3)

 How nonprofit organizations generate and manage financial and human resources, including the theoretical, behavioral and pragmatic foundations of philanthropy, fund development, and volunteerism.
-Prerequisites: FMST 350/ FMST 550 and MKTG 341.
+Prerequisite: FMST 550.